drts01/notes/stackedit/star.md

 * Situation:
    Many unused resources in AWS
 * Task:
-   I was responsible for getting
+   I was responsible for helping Ops automate tasks and workflows
 * Action:
+   Queried for blaten resources that should be terminated.
+Got buyin from 2 account owners to purge.
+Worked with stake holders
 * Result:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzODU5OTcxMSwtMTk4MDk4MzA1NiwtMj
-ExMTczNDMyM119
+eyJoaXN0b3J5IjpbLTE5NDczMzM2MjcsLTE5ODA5ODMwNTYsLT
+IxMTE3MzQzMjNdfQ==
 -->